Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

 When a new StudentId-securable document is inserted, the backend will need to lookup the StudentId on the StudentSchoolAssociationAuthorization table and apply the StudentSchoolAuthorizationEdOrgIds to the document.

 Additionally, we will need a non-partitioned table StudentIdSecurableDocument that will act as an index into the Document table for all StudentId-securable documents.
 This will provide efficient access to StudentId-securable Documents for synchronization when StudentSchoolAuthorizationEdOrgIds change.
 When a new StudentId-securable Document is inserted, the backend will add this record.
 The FK will be cascade deleted when a StudentId-securable document is deleted.

+StudentIdSecurableDocument does not need to be replicated to the search engine.

 ```mermaid
 erDiagram